42atlas/42atlas/README.md

 I'm currently following various projects as a freelancer and am open to taking on new tasks.

-- I’m currently learning Three.js and AWS
+- Learning Three.js and AWS

-- Ask me about anything related to MERN stack and related technologies
+- Next.js, React, MERN

-- I love to play with CSS
+- Interactive Design

-- I do pixel art with Aseprite and games with Kaboom.js
+- I do pixel art and games

 <br/>